MobilityData/gtfs-validator/RULES.md

 #### NonAsciiOrNonPrintableCharNotice

-A value of filed with type `id` contains non ASCII or non printable characters.
+A value of a field with type `id` contains non ASCII or non printable characters.
 This is not recommended.

 ##### References:
 * [Original Python validator implementation](https://github.com/google/transitfeed)